Wealthsimple Trade Review 2023

 • Canadian savings accounts such as TFSA and RRSP

-Even when you are trading on the app, there have been known to be lags in getting up-to-the-minute quotes as well as accessing your funds when you want to withdraw.
+As far as the app goes, there have been known to be lags in getting up-to-the-minute quotes as well as accessing your funds when you want to withdraw.

 Wealthsimple, also called Wealthsimple Invest, is a robo advisor service that offers a diverse range of portfolio choices for clients to choose from, making it easy to start investing.